adamprice97/Control/README.md

-# PSOControl
+# Control

-Applying PSO to control problems
+A place to put control related notebooks